-The Company's immediate and ultimate parent undertaking is Auxey Holdco Limited, a company incorporated in Jersey and which is a tax resident in the United Kingdom.
-The registered address of the Auxey Holdco Limited is 44 Esplanade, St Helier, Jersey, JE4 9WG.
-Auxey Holdco Limited is under the control of Auxey Holdings (Lux) S.A.S.
-OMERS Administration Corporation who indirectly owns 100% of the participating (economic) interest and 30% of the voting interest of Auxey Holdings (Lux) S.A.S., and OCP Trust, of which OMERS Administration Corporation is a beneficiary, indirectly owns the remaining 70% voting interest of Auxey Holdings (Lux) S.A.S. and is therefore considered to be the ultimate controlling party.
+The Company is incorporated in Jersey and is a tax resident in the United Kingdom.
+The registered address of the Company is 44 Esplanade, St Helier, Jersey, JE4 9WG.
+The Company is under the control of Auxey Holdings (Lux) S.A.S.
+OMERS Administration Corporation indirectly owns 100% of the participating (economic) interest and 30% of the voting interest of Auxey Holdings (Lux) S.A.S., and OCP Trust, of which OMERS Administration Corporation is a beneficiary, indirectly owns the remaining 70% voting interest of Auxey Holdings (Lux) S.A.S. and is therefore considered to be the ultimate controlling party.